mainmatter/playbook/project-procedure/digital-products/README.md

 In the product development stage of an increment user stories are turned into usable features of the product, iteratively building it up over time.
-Each user story should be broken down into fine-grained and more detailed issues and then proceed to be refined by following a smooth [development process](../development-process/).
+Each user story should be broken down into fine-grained and more detailed issues and then proceed to be implemented by following a smooth [development process](../development-process/).
 During this process, engineers and designers continue to work closely with the business experts, discussing individual facets of user stories as well as different alternatives for designing and implementing those along with the associated effort.

-The project team will build essential slices of the system at once, including everything from the design, the backend, and the frontend code of a particular user story so those slices can be released as functional units that can be interacted with by all project stakeholders.
+The project team will build slices of the system at once, including everything from the design, the backend, and the frontend code of a particular user story so those slices can be released as functional units that can be interacted with by all project stakeholders.
 Once a slice is finished, it will be released to a staging